Guide to Giving 2021

 ❱❱ $400 supports a college field trip and other educational trips for BYB students.

-Volunteer opportunities: Virtual and in-person tutors (18 or older) are needed assist with youth programs.
+Volunteer opportunities: Virtual and in-person tutors (18 or older) are needed to assist with youth programs.

-As the region’s largest nonprofit provider of hospice and advanced illness care, Capital Caring Health is there for patients and families 24/7.
+As the region’s oldest and largest nonprofit provider of hospice and advanced illness care, Capital Caring Health is there for patients and families 24/7 at 800-869-2136.

 What a donation can do:

-❱❱ $250 covers two registered-nurse virtual visits to a hospice patient.
+❱❱ $500 covers two nursing visits to an uninsured hospice patient.

-Volunteer opportunities: Essential services include comfort and companionship for individuals facing advanced illness; respite support for family members; art or music therapy; and counseling for those facing the loss of a loved one.
-Volunteers also sort, price and sell donated items in the nonprofit’s thrift store in Arlington.
-Capital Caring offers internships and opportunities for student service-learning hours.
+Volunteer opportunities: Essential services include comfort and companionship for individuals with life-threatening illness and their loved ones, art and music therapy, pet care (including dog walking) and counseling for those facing the loss of a loved one.
+Volunteers also sort, price and sell donated items in Capital Caring’s thrift store.

 Communities in Schools NOVA